openzfs/openzfs-docs/docs/Getting Started/Alpine Linux/Root on ZFS.rst

 as read-only to minimize the risk of damaging on-disk data.]

 `ZFSBootMenu <https://zfsbootmenu.org>`__ is an alternative bootloader free of such limitations and has support for boot environments.
+Do not follow instructions on this page if you plan to use ZBM, as the layouts are not compatible.
 Refer to their site for installation details.

 **Customization**